This is my story on how I came up with my homemade dog food recipe due to food allergies.

 The first thing I did after getting home with our pup was to take her outside for a bathroom break while the kids put down puppy pads inside.
 This little beauty let us know that we weren’t alone by her adorable puppy barking.
 I quickly moved my flashlight to a field behind the house and saw 3 hooded individuals who took off running.
 They disappeared into the woods behind the house.
 Not knowing what to do, I called the local police department who sent someone to investigate.
 I welcomed the police officer into our home after he searched the area behind my house.
-He immediately noticed our new pup and told me to be careful what I feed her because German Shepherd dogs are known to have very sensitive stomachs.
+He immediately noticed our new pup and told me to be careful what I feed her because German Shepherd dogs are known to have very sensitive stomachs and prone to food allergies.
 That was an understatement.

-Directions: Homemade Dog Food Recipe
+Directions for Making Homemade Dog Food Recipes:

 - 1/2 lb. hamburger